openvinotoolkit/datumaro/docs/user_manual.md

 This command inspects annotations based on the task type and stores the result in JSON file.

-Supported task types are `classification`, `detection`, and `segmentation`.
+The task types supported are `classification`, `detection`, and `segmentation`.

 The validation result contains
-- annotations statistics based on the task type
+- annotation statistics based on the task type
 - validation reports, such as
     - items not having annotations
     - items having undefined annotations